Team-PG/deskhub/README.md

 ### **Version**: 1.0.4

 ## Overview
 DeskHub is an application designed to ease the hassle of browsing the internet daily for all the various information they might want to start their day.
 All in one place a user can find weather information for their location, news, stocks they're interested in, and job openings.
-All this information and more is available with your application.
+All this information and more is available within our application, and a user's information is saved over each session to create a personalized experience.

 ## Getting Started
 - Run NPM install from the root of this directory